 In its modern form, strip planking has more in common

-epoxy, and may be built without frames, with glass cloth
+glued up with epoxy, and may be built without frames, with

 Strip planked hulls move very little, due to the multitude of fastenings and glue joining the planks.
 This makes it possible to glue replacement plank sections directly in place.
 But the fastenings between planks must all be cut when removing damaged or rotten planking, and this can be a frustrating job.
 In addition, it is impossible to back the planks off the stem, stern or keel as one can do with carvel and lapstrake hulls.
 As a result, backbone repairs on strip-built boats must be managed with planking in place.
 Typically, new wood must be scarfed or laminated onto the existing structure, a procedure that can be very difficult if the repair is extensive.